INTERVIEW WITH NANCY J. COHEN

 What inspired the Bad Hair Day mysteries?

 I was in the hair salon getting a perm, waiting for the timer to go off, and I had nothing good to read.
 I glanced at the other customers who were staring into space waiting for their timers to go off, too.
 I thought: we need something gripping to read to kill time.
 Let’s kill off one of these ladies!
 Thus Permed to Death was born.
-In the story, hairstylist and salon owner Marla Shore is giving grumpy Mrs. Kravitz a perm when the old lady croaks in the shampoo chair.
-Marla has to prove her innocence to handsome Detective Dalton Vail suspects Marla of poisoning the woman’s coffee creamer.
+In the story, hairstylist and salon owner Marla Shore is giving grumpy Mrs. Kravitz a perm when the older lady dies in the shampoo chair.
+Detective Dalton Vail suspects Marla of poisoning the woman’s coffee creamer.
 He becomes the major love interest as the series goes on.